Ezzoud: 1993: four-year-old season

 At four Ezzoud had some successes, but began to acquire a reputation for unpredictability.
-His nervous demeanour and high, awkward head carriage lead many observers to question his temperament.
+His nervous demeanour and high, awkward head carriage led many observers to question his temperament.
 He began by recording his first Group win in the Earl of Sefton Stakes at Newmarket, beating Cloud of Dust by one and a half lengths.
 He was then sent to Ireland, where he was made favourite for the Tattersalls Gold Cup (then a Group 2 Race), but after taking the lead a furlong from the finish, he was caught in the last strides and beaten a short head by George Augustus.
 He was made favourite again in his next race, and again he disappointed his supporters, finishing unplaced in the Prince of Wales's Stakes at Royal Ascot.

 In the International Stakes, he was ignored by the betting public and started the race as a 28-1 outsider whilst the inexperienced three-year-old Sabrehill was made favourite.
 He produced an upset, however, making a strong run in the straight he "swept past" Sabrehill inside the last furlong to win the Group 1 prize by one and a half lengths.
 After the race his trainer, Michael Stoute, explained his view that the horse had been misunderstood: "People think these horses with high head carriages are absolute crabs but that's not always the case.
 He's more lazy than anything else and he's answered the questions today".

 Ezzoud's unpredictable form continued into the autumn.
 He made no impression in the Prix de l'Arc de Triomphe but then proved the best of the British horses in the Champion Stakes.
 He challenged for the lead a furlong from the finish, before finishing a good second to the French-trained filly Hatoof.
 As the first two were both owned by Maktoum al Maktoum, whose family sponsored the race, the prize money was donated to charity.
 Ezzoud ended the season by running unplaced in the Breeders' Cup Classic, behind the 133-1 winner Arcangues.